renderedtext/semaphore-docs-new/source/docs/ubuntu-1804.md

 ## Why upgrade

 - **Ubuntu 14.04 is deprecated** - It means that no new updates are being officially released and that most package maintainers are no longer shipping new versions.
 OpenSSL and other core components are outdated and installing newer versions of programming languages is either hard or impossible.
-- **Ubuntu 18.04 brings new software** - New release comes with latest software from the Linux kernel and system libraries to snapd package management.
+- **Ubuntu 18.04 brings new software** - New release comes with the latest software from the Linux kernel and system libraries to snapd package management.
 - **New versions of programming languages** - New platform release brings the newest versions of all supported languages.
 - **New versions of database** - More databases and multiple versions of databases are now available.
-- **Rolling release process** - With the new version of the platform we are introducing new non-disruptive bi-weekly platform update strategy.
+- **Rolling release process** - With the new version of the platform we are introducing a new non-disruptive bi-weekly platform update strategy.
 - **Better resource management** - We are no longer running all databases by default which frees resources for your workloads.
 Also some legacy software has been removed freeing a couple more Gb of disk space.

 ## How to upgrade